ExpressionEngine/ExpressionEngine-User-Guide/README.md

 ## Setup

-The ExpressionEngine user guide uses a Gulp to build the documentation.
-Pages are written in human-readable Markdown.
+The ExpressionEngine user guide is written in human-readable Markdown and uses a simple script to generate beautiful HTML docs.

 ### Prerequisites